rmiddelanis/global-unbreakable-model/README.md

 This package contains the code and data to calculate global estimates of socio-economic resilience.

-If you use this code or the data it produces as, please cite the following paper:
+If you use this code or the data it produces, please cite the following paper:

 Robin Middelanis, Bramka Arga Jafino, Ruth Hill, Minh Cong Nguyen, and Stéphane Hallegatte (2025).
 "Global Socio-economic Resilience to Natural Disasters". _Policy Research Working Paper_.